dss-web/nettsteder/README.md

 This is not live yet -- under development.

-[Nettsteder](http://nettsteder.regjeringen.no) ("net sites" in Norwegian) is the Norwegian Government WordPress Multisite where we're host sites for the Norwegian Government Ministries and Norwegian Government Agencies.
+[Nettsteder](http://nettsteder.regjeringen.no) ("net sites" in Norwegian) is the Norwegian Government WordPress Multisite where we're host sites for the Office of the Prime Minister, Ministries and Government Agencies.

-We've created a [VVV site template](https://github.com/dss-web/nettsteder-vvv) you can use when you do development for Nettsteder.
+We've created a [VVV site template](https://github.com/dss-web/nettsteder-vvv) that you can use when you do development for Nettsteder.

 ## Installation